-- Your Summary Code, which is based on the results of your assessment. - A personalized list of occupations associated with your Summary Code, which can be further customized by you. - Additional personalized lists of occupations based on your daydream occupations and job history. - A personalized list of programs of study associated with your Summary Code, which can be further customized by you. - Overview of salaries associated with occupations that interest you. - A list of careers organized by career clusters, which can be used for an additional self-directed search. - A list of resources to assist you with your educational and career planning.
+- Your Summary Code, which is based on the results of your assessment. - A personalized list of occupations associated with your Summary Code, which can be further customized by you. - Additional personalized lists of occupations based on your daydream occupations and job history. - A personalized list of programs of study associated with your Summary Code, which can be further customized by you. - A personalized list of civilian occupations based on your military occupation, information about using the skills and interests you developed in the military in civilian occupations, and a transition planning checklist. - Overview of salaries associated with occupations that interest you. - A list of careers organized by career clusters, which can be used for an additional self-directed search. - A list of resources to assist you with your educational and career planning.